xxou617/bios731_hw2_ou/README.md

 *analysis*

-- Rmarkdown file to analyze the simulation results
+- Rmarkdown file to analyze the results
 - pdf file rendered from Rmarkdown

 *results*